mgenware/qing/docs/building.md

-# Building Qing
+# Building

 ## Prerequisites

 Qing supports building on Windows, macOS and Linux.
 You need to install the following softwares on you host operating system to build Qing.

 - Latest Docker
-  - Windows users: Only Windows 10 or higher with WSL2 installed are supported
+  - Windows users: Only Windows 10 or higher with WSL2 installed are supported.
 - Latest Node.js LTS version

 ### Check out the source